 The most eye-catching demonstrators were four men dressed in super hero costumes.
 A Korean journalist told me that they are famous netizens with a large share of followers among right winged internet users.
 The presence of these netizen-protestors reminds us that the Refugees Out Movement has its roots online.
 At online forums such as “refugee out”, demonstrations and petitions are spread among thousands of members. (https://cafe.naver.com/refugeeout/).
 On these blogs, headings such as “RAPEFUGEES NOT WELCOME” show that the online rhetoric is even more extreme today’s demonstrator’s chants.

 Among the speakers at the protest, there was a man who reportedly lived in Saudi Arabia, and vividly described “the oppressed lifestyle caused by Islam law that will definitely come to Korea if we allow refugees to settle”.
 A girl from Jeju island fearmongered that ‘refugees will rape Korean women and steal jobs from Koreans in the near future.
-While she burst out into tears, the crow started chanting “Uri nara!”
+The crow started chanting “Uri nara!”
 (Our nation!) and “Kungmin mŏnjŏ!”
 (Korean citizens first!).
 Other speakers claimed that refugees will distort the harmonious South Korean nation and bring unwanted cultures to South Korea.

 At one point, a woman wearing a niqab walked past the stage, not saying a word while simply pushing her stroller along the crowd while kindly waving at the people.
 I expected the aggressive chants to increase, but instead, people looked away uncomfortably while being confronted with the silent protest of family.

 While the anti-refugee demonstration came to an end, youngsters with rainbow flags painted on their cheeks walked down from Seoul’s City Hall plaza.
 Today, tens of thousands of people celebrated the Gay Pride Parade in the biggest LGBT-event ever held in South Korea.